EndPointCorp/end-point-blog/2018/10/05/Datacenter-Relocation-Initiative.html.md

 **Samples of Pre-Relocation Task**

 1\.
-Stand up new environment with new hardware in new data center and prepare and establish network connectivity to secondary data center. <br>
+Stand up new environment with new hardware in new data center and prepare and establish network connectivity to secondary data center. <br> <br>
 2\.
-Make sure replica of critical systems are up to date. <br>
+Make sure replica of critical systems are up to date. <br> <br>
 3\.
-Prepare hardware and virtualization technology in newly built data center. <br>
+Prepare hardware and virtualization technology in newly built data center. <br> <br>
 4\.
 Test, retest, burn in the new hardware.
-(2-4 weeks of testing)<br>
+(2-4 weeks of testing)<br> <br>
 5\.
 Create a non-essential server within the virtualization environment and test.<br>

 Covering all aspect of the data center relocation is daunting since there will be a bit of moving parts and variables to deal with.
 There will probably be a few things to discuss but with proper planning and setting reasonable goals for each phase of the project will definitely ease the transition.
 Brainstorming between teams and dissecting an inventory of all system and understanding the criticality of each system would allow each team to decide best approach to make their service available.
 Thus allow a seamless and successful relocation.